"Protection from Energy!"

 "Thank you for the kind words."
 Gwen bowed her head politely.

-“Your winnings.”
-Yuu handed over a card.
-“Please attune yourself.”
+"Your winnings."
+Magus Yuu handed over a card.
+"Please attune yourself."

-To their surprise, Gwen didn’t know what to do.
-After an awkward moment of confusion, Mina aided Gwen by making a small incision on Gwen's finger, procuring a drop of her sanguineous essence to complete the ritual.
+To their surprise, Gwen didn't know what to do.
+After an awkward moment of confusion, Mina aided Gwen by informing her that she needed to pour her Astral mana from her Elemental Gates into the card.

 "You channel your mana into the card, like so…" Yuu demonstrated a simple cantrip.